Publications

 Xiaomeng Chen; Abhilash Jindal; Ning Ding; Yu Charlie Hu; Maruti Gupta; Rath Vannithamby;

-• [Eurosys 2013] Hypnos: understanding and treating sleep conflicts in smartphones
+• [HotPower 2013] On death, taxes, and sleep disorder bugs in smartphones workshop

 Abhilash Jindal; Abhinav Pathak; Y Charlie Hu; Samuel Midkiff;